quantifiedcode/python-anti-patterns/docs/correctness/implementing_java-style_getters_and_setters.rst

 Access the members directly ...........................

 In Python it is acceptable to simply access class or object members directly.
-The modified module below exposes the ``length`` member as a public member.
+The modified code below exposes the ``length`` member as a public member.
 This is signified by the fact that there is no underscore character at the beginning of the member name.
 The ``get_length()`` and ``set_length()`` methods are no longer necessary so they have been deleted.

 .. code:: python